PerfectlyColored/CapstoneGame/README.md

 I worked on creating the inventory system and consumables, as well as coins, highscores, and user interfaces.

 Overall, this was a great project to introduce me to Unity and game design.
+# How to use

+Just download the zip file and open the .exe file!